Generic Name: ethotoin (ETH oh toyn)

-Take ethotoin after eating.
+Take Peganone after eating.
 Take your doses at regular intervals to keep a steady amount of the drug in your body at all times.

 If a child is taking this medicine, tell your doctor if the child has any changes in weight.
-Ethotoin doses are based on weight in children.
+Peganone doses are based on weight in children.

-While using ethotoin, you may need frequent blood and urine tests.
+While using Peganone, you may need frequent blood and urine tests.

-Do not stop using ethotoin suddenly, even if you feel fine.
+Do not stop using Peganone suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

-Wear a medical alert tag or carry an ID card stating that you take ethotoin.
+Wear a medical alert tag or carry an ID card stating that you take Peganone.
 Any medical care provider who treats you should know that you take seizure medicine.

 Store at room temperature away from moisture, heat, and light.
 Keep the bottle tightly closed when not in use.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.